 These custom virtual boundaries can also help you send reminders or emergency messages to people in a specific area who are at risk or need to leave.

-5. Use preregistration forms to ensure compliance
+5. Use preregistration forms to enhance compliance

-Sine’s VMS can also prescreen workers and streamline onboarding to help manage contractors and ensure they’re familiar with facility protocols.
+Sine's VMS can also prescreen workers and streamline onboarding to help manage contractors and help ensure they're familiar with facility protocols.

 6. Utilize watchlists to keep out bad actors